-The Top 10 Mega-ship Ocean Cruise Lines
+The Top 10 Mega-Ship Ocean Cruise Lines

+So, what exactly is a mega-ship, and how do readers decide which ones are best?
 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Readers rated individual cruise ships on their cabins and facilities, food, service, itineraries and destinations, excursions and activities, and value.
 Those assessments were combined to generate results for the cruise lines in five categories; mega-ship ocean cruise lines have ships that can carry 2,200 passengers or more.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2019

-10. Costa Cruises
+10. MSC Cruises

-9. MSC Cruises
+9. Costa Cruises

 8. Carnival Cruise Line